 Prior to hoisting, park the vehicle on a level surface and apply parking brake.

-Chock the front and rear wheels to prevent the vehicle from moving at time of releasing the parking brake during the towing preparation.
+Chock the wheels to prevent the vehicle from moving at time of releasing the parking brake during the towing preparation.

 On the L.H. dashboard panel, turn on the hazard warning flashers.
 Preferably, use a towing light bar.